core-coin/hive/simulators/core-coin/graphql/README.md

 # GraphQL

-This simulator tests the GraphQL endpoint of Ethereum clients to validate they are following the [specification](https://github.com/core-coin/execution-apis/tree/main#graphql).
+This simulator tests the GraphQL endpoint of Core Blockchain clients to validate they are following the [specification](https://github.com/core-coin/execution-apis/tree/main#graphql).

 ## Adding a test